Good to tow

 • It does not account for the additional mass applied due to passengers or cargo.

-• Q What is axle mass?
+• Q What is the axle mass?

 The axle mass is the maximum loading permissible at each vehicle’s axle and cannot be exceeded in order for the vehicle to remain safe for the road.
 As this mass varies between vehicles; they are set by the manufacturer and noted within the owner’s manual for easy reference.